Larry Eyler: Further murders

 On September 8, investigators from all jurisdictions in both states where these additional bodies had been discovered convened with the senior task force representatives in Crown Point to discuss whether these additional five deaths were also linked to the same perpetrator.
 All five murders were added to the list of victims compiled by the task force, whom investigators now believed to have murdered up to seventeen young males.

 One month later, on October 4, two mushroom hunters discovered a human torso concealed inside a plastic bag in Kenosha County, Wisconsin.
-The victim was identified as 18-year-old Eric Hansen, who had last been seen alive on September 27 in St. Francis.
+The victim was identified on October 11 as 18-year-old Eric Hansen, a St. Francis teenager who had last been seen alive on September 27 in Downtown Milwaukee.
 Hansen's head, arms, and legs had been severed from his torso with a hacksaw, and the torso itself had been completely drained of blood.
 The skull and hands were never found.

-On October 18, the partially-decomposed bodies of four further victims were discovered alongside an oak tree close to an abandoned farmhouse in Lake Village, Indiana.
+On October 18 and 19, the partially-decomposed bodies of four further victims were discovered alongside an oak tree close to an abandoned farmhouse in Lake Village, Indiana.
 Each victim had been dead for several months, and all four decedents had been partially buried, with sections of the body of each victim remaining exposed above ground, suggesting the murderer had made only rudimentary efforts to bury each victim.
 Three of these victims—all Caucasian—were buried at one side of the tree, three feet apart, with their heads facing north.
-A fourth victim—an unidentified African-American estimated to be aged between 15 and 18—was buried at the other side of the tree.
-All four victims had been stabbed more than two dozen times each, with a blade at least eight inches in length, and the trousers of each victim were discovered around their ankles.
+A fourth victim—an African-American teenager—was buried at the other side of the tree.
+All four victims had been stabbed more than two dozen times with a blade at least eight inches in length, and the trousers of each victim were discovered around their ankles.